Steady State Solution Mass Spring System

 .
 In this case of undamped motion , the ODE simplifies to

-a fundamental set of solutions is , and the general solution is a linear function.
+, and the general solution is a linear function.
 Hence, solutions do not tend to zero as

 increases.
 In fact, except in special cases where the solution is a constant function, the solutions become unbounded as